vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 Thus, just as at the cosmic level the ultimate principle does nothing, so too at the individual level, the Self, like the Sāṁkhyan Puruṣa, is perfectly inactive.

-We can contrast this view with that presented by Abhinava in his Śaiva adaptation of this text.[^11-3] Abhinava agrees with Ādiśeṣa that the individual soul merges into the Brahman when he overcomes Maya and that it consists essentially of thought constructs centred on duality.[^11-4]
+We can contrast this view with that presented by Abhinava in his Śaiva adaptation of this text.[^11-3] Abhinava agrees with Ādiśeṣa that the individual soul merges into the Brahman when he overcomes Māyā and that it consists essentially of thought constructs centred on duality.[^11-4]

 [^11-3]: Abhinavagupta adapted the Vaiṣṇava Parāmarthasāra to express the Śaiva position.
 For details sec K.C.
 Pandey 'Abhinavagupta' Chowkhamba, Varanasi 1963, p.
 63-7.